Workflows

 Creating a quote

-- Create a new entry — Press Ctrl+1 and select a quote template (e.g., "Standard Quote").
-The template pre-fills tags, fields, and assigns the quoting pipeline.
+- Create a new job — Press Ctrl+3 and select a quote template (e.g., "Standard Quote").
+The template pre-fills tags, fields, and assigns the quoting workflow.

 - Fill in details — Enter the customer name, quantities, pricing, and any specifications.
 Tag with material, process, and other relevant categories.